 Once the eye calibration process is complete, stop the EyeCalibration task, select your experimental task from the dropdown and run it.
 Eye calibration values will be maintained from one task to the next, so the test subject should be able to start right away.
 If you notice any eye position drifting during your task run, you can always tweak the calibration parameters accordingly.

 During the course of the run, parameters from the left hand frame can be adjusted, rewards can be provided, and the task can be paused and restarted.
-A “Run Info” tab is provided as a spot to save notes about the run, name it and mark it as “saved” (ie. useful for analysis purposes).
+A “Run Info” tab is provided as a spot to save notes about the run, name it and mark it as “saved”.